cloudlena/s3manager/README.md

 # S3 Manager

-A Web UI to written in Go to manage S3 buckets from any provider.
+A Web GUI to written in Go to manage S3 buckets from any provider.

 ## Environment Variables